project8/cicada/Documentation/ValidationLog.rst

       * TProcessedMPTData (not done as inherits from TMultiTrackEventData)
       * TClassifierResultsData

+* ReadKTOutputFile:
-* ReadKTOutputFile: Extraction of tracks information from TMultiTrackEventData and of multiple branches at once.
+    * Extraction of tracks information from TMultiTrackEventData.
+    * Extraction of multiple branches without one execution.

 Fixes:
 ''''''